Festivals-App/festivals-gateway/README.md

 ### VM deployment

-The install, update and uninstall scripts should work with any system that uses *systemd* and *firewalld*.
+The install and update scripts should work with any system that uses *systemd* and *firewalld*.
-Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.

 Installing
 ```bash